rcasto/pi-up/README.md

 # pi-up
-The goal of this project is to update a Raspberry Pi using a custom script on a desired schedule and be notified of the results.
+The goal of this project is to execute a custom update script on a Raspberry Pi according to a desired schedule and be notified of the results.

+## Background
+Truthfully, this project could be used to execute any custom script on a Raspberry Pi according to a desired schedule.

+The primary focus with this project though, is to update a Raspberry Pi.
+Also, this project currently assumes the Raspberry Pi is running Pi-hole and will attempt to update that as well.

 ## Usage